wp-plugins/woocommerce-social-buttons/README.txt

 == Installation ==

 1. Download the Wp facebook Like Button Plugin.(woocommerce-social-buttons zip file).
 2. Extract it in the '/wp-content/plugins/' directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.

+== Changelog ==
+= 1.0.1 =
+Initial release.
+1. we have added ShortCode for template page and post.
+2. we have resolved bug.
+3. We have changed menu icon.